manmeetsg/deployment-workshop/README.md

 Then click Ok.

 It should take another minute to deploy, then you can click browse and it should take you to your landing page.
 This shows just how easy it is to deploy your website without having to worry about the deployment process!

+Now that your git repository is connected to Azure, whenever you push to git it will automatically update your website.
+Try making a small change to your page to watch it update automatically.

 ### YAY SUCCESS!!!